 Unfortunately we all know how government's sort out this type of problem … they just change the law!

 Many of the baby boom generation have continued to be active throughout their lives.
-Although these activities may have resulted in some overuse injury they should have prevented lifestyle diseases like obesity and heart problems.
+Although these activities may have resulted in some overuse injury on the positive side they should have prevented some lifestyle diseases like obesity and heart problems.

 To reduce long term senior citizen health care costs there will an increased focus on preventing disease.
-We will be offered incentives to continue being physically active.
+To make this more attractive we will be offered incentives to continue being physically active.

 For the many healthy, active people life will continue along much the same as before.
 But for others it may be time to look at a new health regime and try and repair past abuse and damage.

 With regard to senior citizen health care, interesting discussions are already starting regarding an individual's right to die.
-There are fiercely opposing opinions.
+This is a subject with fiercely opposing opinions.
 On one hand there are the many moral, cultural and religious views.
 On the other hand the pragmatic issues like the loss of quality of life, loss of dignity and skyrocketing costs and demands made on health care and social services.

 One thing you can be sure of, health in retirement will never be far from your mind.